GardenGroupUO/NISP/Documentation/source/Local_Minimisation_Function.rst

 * **cluster** (*ase.Atoms*) - This is the optimised version of the cluster.

-An example of a RunMinimisation.py file for a Gupta potential involving only Cu atoms is given below:
+An example of a RunMinimisation.py file for a Gupta potential involving only Au atoms is given below:

 .. literalinclude:: RunMinimisation.py
 	:language: python